 The standardized packaging of cigarettes, roll-your-own tobacco, and snus is required as of July 1, 2018.
 For smoked tobacco products, one of two text-only health warnings must occupy at least 30 percent of the front of the package.
 One of fourteen combined text and pictorial health warnings must occupy at least 40 percent of the back of the package.
 The warnings must be enclosed by a black border between 3mm and 4mm in width outside the area reserved for the warning.
-In addition, a quitline number must appear on both sides of the package outside the area reserved for the warning.
+In addition, a quitline number must appear on both sides of the package outside of the area reserved for the warning.
 For smokeless tobacco products, one text warning must occupy at least 30 percent of the most visible side of the package.
 Misleading packaging and labeling, including terms such as “light” and “low tar,” is prohibited.

 Roadmap to Tobacco Control Legislation

 Act No. 14 of 9 March 1973 relating to the Prevention of the Harmful Effects of Tobacco (Tobacco Control Act) is the primary tobacco control law in Norway.
 The law governs, among other things, smoking restrictions, tobacco advertising, and tobacco packaging and labeling.
-The law has been amended many times, most recently by Act No. 5 of 10 February 2017.
+The law has been amended many times, including substantial amendments by Act No. 5 of 10 February 2017.
 These recent amendments implement the standardized packaging of certain tobacco products and bring Norway's laws into alignment with the 2014 EU Tobacco Products Directive (Directive 2014/40/EU).

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.